zhangqi444/toktik/README.md

 ## Discussions

-Please open an issue for any questions，and I will respond as soon as possible。
+Please open an issue for any questions, and I will respond as soon as possible。

 ## Contributors